omobolajisonde/omobolajisonde/README.md

 # Hey there, welcome to my GitHub page!

 I'm a full stack web developer who loves solving real-world problems through code.
 I specialize in HTML, CSS, JavaScript, Node.js, Python and frameworks like React, Express, and Flask.
-Some of my notable projects include [Natours](https://github.com/omobolajisonde/Natours) and [Fyyur](https://github.com/omobolajisonde/Fyyur).
 I'm dedicated to delivering high-quality solutions that exceed expectations, whether working solo or as part of a team.

 **Here's a quick summary about me**: